wpqu1/wpqu1/README.md

  `PUP Medical Directory and Information Contact System (MEDICS)`

- _Undergraduate Capstone Project_

- An Android mobile application which serves as the bridge between the students and employees of the university and the medical services department.
+ >> Purpose-built for our undergraduate capstone project, MEDICS is an Android mobile application which serves as the bridge between the students and employees of the university and the medical services department.
 Developed using Flutter, Flask, and MySQL.